purplyjoy/personal-blog/README.md

-This is my personal blog website
+This site is a personal blog that I created to share my experiences and interests though stories and articles.